nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario.

 Step 1.
-The user creates the task using the `taskadd` command, executing `taskadd t/1 n/Create Feature A d/12-12-2022` to add the task "Create Feature A" to team 1, with 12th December 2022 as the deadline.
+The user creates the task using the `taskadd` command, executing `taskadd t/1 n/study d/12-12-2022` to add the task "study" to team 1, with 12th December 2022 as the deadline.

 The following sequence diagram shows how the add task operation works:
 ![TaskAddSequenceDiagram](images/TaskAddSequenceDiagram.png)